The-RG-Archive/rockstargames.com-gtalondon/README.md

 A archive of the original rockstargames.com/gtalondon website by Rockstar Games

-## The original audio files are lost media the ones on the website are just the radio stations from the game they originaly linked to some kind of video stream
+## The original audio files are lost they link to some kind of video stream that never got archived
+## IF YOU HAVE THESE FILES OR KNOW WHERE TO GET THEM PLEASE CONTACT ME

 ## Website: https://the-rg-archive.github.io/rockstargames.com-gtalondon/